chromium/chromium/docs/rust.md

 4. Use `git format-patch <unpatched version>` to generate the patch files
 5. Add the patch files in a new, third, commit
 6. Squash them, or rely on `git cl upload` doing so

+#### Patching errors

+If `gnrt vendor` fails to apply a patch for a crate, it will cancel the download of that crate rather than leave it in a broken state.
+To recreate patches, first get a pristine copy of the crate by using the `--no-patches` argument:

+1. Download the crate without applying patches:
+   * `vpython3 ./tools/crates/run_gnrt.py vendor --no-patches=<CRATE_NAME>`
+2. Then recreate the patches as described in [Patching third-party crates](
+   #patching-third_party-crates).

+To verify the patches work, remove the vendored crate directory in `//third_party/rust/chromium_crates_io/vendor/`, named after the crate name and version.
+Then run the `vendor` action without `--no-patches` which will download the crate and apply the patches:
+   * `vpython3 ./tools/crates/run_gnrt.py vendor`

 ## Security